 Giving it all away: a story

-This passage from Luke's Gospel always reminds me of a story about my Aunt Therese Anne, my mother's youngest sister and a lifelong music teacher.
+I’d like to share a story about my Aunt Therese Anne, a nun who taught music all of her life.
 Throughout my childhood, she was my favorite aunt, and she was beloved in the family and in her religious community for her gentle, sweet spirit.
-She had lights in her eyes and a lilt in her voice, and was gifted in her music and her teaching, in Catholic girls' schools in Kentucky and Maryland.
-My Aunt Therese Anne had a deep appreciation for things that are beautiful: flowers and cats and the music of Beethoven, especially.
-She kept a large, framed picture of her favorite biblical image, the lion and the lamb, over the piano in the room where she taught her students their music lessons.
+She had lights in her eyes, and was gifted in her music and her teaching, in Catholic schools in Kentucky and Maryland.
+My Aunt Therese Anne had a profound appreciation for things that are beautiful–flowers and cats and the music of Beethoven, especially.
+She loved the peaceful image of the lion and the lamb, and kept a large picture of that image over the piano in the room where she gave piano lessons.

-My aunt, even as she fought her disease, gave me back that picture of the lion and the lamb that I had given her years before.
+My aunt, even as she fought her disease, gave me back the picture of the lion and the lamb that I had given her years before.
 She gave me the diamond that her mother, my grandmother, had asked her to keep for me.
 She gave me the three little ceramic kittens I had brought her from my college trip to Europe way back in 1971.
 These, all of them, were treasures to her.
 Sr. Ellen said that, when my aunt died, they went into her room and found it completely empty.
-She had given it all - each and every simple treasure - away, just as she had given her life to God.
-We remember her still, not for those material gifts, but for the sense she had of what was truly important and truly beautiful: life and love, God's children and God's creatures, and the music of God's love and care.
+She had given it all–all of her simple treasures–away, just as she had given her life to God.
+We remember her still, not for those material gifts, but for the sense she had of what was truly important: life and love, God’s children and God’s creatures, and the music of God’s love and care.
 Perhaps she understood much better than most folks just what Jesus was talking about in this story about a man, and his barns, and his too many things.
 In any case, it seems to me that she really, really lived what she professed to believe.

 Are we living what we say we believe?
 Really?